-Start your Cannon Beach public art walking tour at the corner of Spruce and 2nd Street in front of the public restrooms.THE WAVE, WHALE RIBS, WELCOME POLE, WHALE SCULPTURE, A DELICATE BALANCE, TUFTED PUFFINS, CONTACT.
-Two other pieces of public art are not on this walking tour, but are worth finding.
-Fisherman’s Dance is a collection of three modern carved wooden totems by Steve Jensen located on East Sunset Boulevard near Reservoir Road.
+Start your Cannon Beach public art walking tour at the corner of Spruce and 2nd Street in front of the public restrooms, and take a leisurely 1.4-mile, 45-minute walk around Cannon Beach to view seven public art installations in steel, wood, and bronze.
+Two other public art pieces are not on this walking tour but are worth finding.
+Fisherman’s Dance is a collection of three modern carved wooden totems by Steve Jensen on East Sunset Boulevard near Reservoir Road.
 In the northeast corner of the Tolovana Beach State Recreation Site Parking Lot is a stone and metal sculpture, Salmon Journey, by Native American artist Lillian Pitt and Aaron Loveitt.

 Public Birdwatching Walking Tour

-Highlighted by the return of the comical Tufted Puffin each spring, Cannon Beach offers an amazing array of birdwatching opportunities throughout the year.
+Highlighted by the return of the comical Tufted Puffin each spring, Cannon Beach offers a fantastic array of birdwatching opportunities throughout the year.
 Try this walking route to check out some local birding hotspots.

 Best Beach Walks in Cannon Beach

 It’s right there in the name of our town, but Cannon Beach is so much more than just another stretch of sand.
-You can take in views of the appropriately named Bird Rocks of Chapman Point toward the north end of the beach, wander past iconic Haystack Rock and the Needles at the center of it all or take a jaunt past less crowded tidepools at Silver Point toward sphynx-like Lion Rock in the south, enjoying bird watching, tidepools and even a taste of history as you go.
+You can take in views of the appropriately named Bird Rocks of Chapman Point toward the north end of the beach, wander past iconic Haystack Rock and the Needles at the center of it all or take an excursion past less crowded tidepools at Silver Point toward sphynx-like Lion Rock in the south, enjoying birdwatching, tidepools and even a taste of history as you go.

 Best of Cannon Beach on Foot

-Once you arrive and are parked, there are several rewarding walking routes that connect our small downtown commercial area to midtown, home to some of the town’s largest hotels and popular restaurants.
+Once you arrive and are parked, several rewarding walking routes connect our small downtown commercial area to midtown, home to some of the town’s most prominent hotels and popular restaurants.
 If you’ve ever struggled to drive and park on a busy summer day in Cannon Beach, you’ll appreciate these walking options that offer relaxing and scenic strolls.
-The downtown and midtown areas are only about a half-mile, or 10-minute walk apart, but these route options will encourage you to turn your walk into a leisurely stroll.
-With four different routes to choose from, you can also turn your walk into a loop offering different experiences in both directions.
+The downtown and midtown areas are only about a half-mile or 10-minute walk apart, but these route options will encourage you to turn your walk into a stroll.
+With four different routes, you can also turn your walk into a loop, offering different experiences in both directions.